-- 2. Simplex versus half duplex versus full duplex. - a.
+- e.
+Generally the CPU connects itself to a parallel bus, with interfaces for various kinds of serial busses connected to it. - 2.
+Simplex versus half duplex versus full duplex. - a.
 A SIMPLEX connection is one designed for transmitting information only in a single direction. - e.g. the cable connecting to a keyboard or mouse could be simplex although often a bi-directional connection like USB is used on contemporary systems.
 (Older dedicated cables were simplex) - b.
 A HALF-DUPLEX connection is one designed for transmitting information in both directions, but only in one direction at a time.
-A turn around protocol is used for changing directions.

-e.g. the use of the term "over" in radio communication.
+A turn around protocol is used for changing directions. (e.g. the use of the term "over" in radio communication.)